jackgray/narc_arch/docs/source/database.rst

 ==================

-The best solution for storing, organizing, and interacting with data should include the following:
+The best solution for storing, organizing, and interacting with data should meet the following requirements:
     -   Vertical and horizontal scalability
     -   Distributability accross the cluster
     -   An intuitive, no-code front-end for manipulating data and form creation